aigoncharov/blog/cl10emli00gc0j6nvazy8c7pc.md

 ## Not every Global Talent is the same

-When you apply for TechNation's endorsement, you have to choose if you apply as an Exceptional Promise or an Exceptional Leader.
+When you apply for TechNation's endorsement, you have to choose if you apply as an Exceptional Promise or an Exceptional Talent.
 They have [almost the same requirements](https://technation.io/visa-tech-nation-visa-guide/#eligibility-criteria), but for every criteria you have to match you need less significant proof for the Exceptional Promise.
 The visa gives you the same rights, but you get your ILR in 5 years instead of 3 with Exceptional Promise.
 As a result, you get your citizenship in 6 years instead of 5.

 Summing up, here is a table highlighting key factors for different visas: